 The man behind the critically acclaimed Braid, released in 2008, and forthcoming The Witness, Jonathan Blow started his game development career as a programmer but has since become a vocal advocate of the advancement of good, ethical game design and is a well-respected figure within the independent games scene.

 Jonathan Blow studied computer science at the University of California, Berkeley and his first job was in porting copies of Doom and Doom 2 onto a set-top box.
 He then teamed up with a friend from college, Bernt Habermeier, and together founded a company called Bolt-Action Software which went on to make an online team-based strategy game called Wulfram.
-With hindsight, Blow has said that Bolt-Action started at one of the hardest times for a games company to have begun, given the transition to 3D graphics that was taking place concurrently and that the economics of a smaller game studio was becoming less feasible at that point.
+With hindsight, Blow has said that Bolt-Action started at one of the hardest times for a games company to have begun, given the concurrent industry transition to 3D graphics and the economics of a smaller game studio becoming less feasible at that point.
 He worked there for 4 years and at that stage of his career was most interested in the really hard programming challenges that his technical role afforded, rather than primarily being concerned with creating playable and finished games.

 Blow went on to become a consultant on a number of games and wrote a column in Game Developer Magazine on coding called the Inner Product.
 He also started running the Experimental Gameplay Workshops at GDC.